 Of equal importance are the personal characteristics of an applicant, such as motivation, maturity, compassion and fitness for a career in medicine.
 The personal essay, extracurricular activities and community involvement all provide insight into an applicant's character and personality.
 In addition, the Committee must rely, to a considerable extent, on the thoughtful recommendations of premedical advisors and college professors.
 In a sense, these individuals act as members of the Admissions Committee, sharing our obligation to society and to the medical profession to select the most qualified and promising applicants.

-A personal interview provides the College and the applicant an opportunity to learn more about each other.
+Moreover, the Multiple-Mini Interview (MMI) process provides the College and the applicant an opportunity to learn more about each other.
 Unfortunately, it is not possible or practical to interview all applicants.
-Thus, invitations for interviews are extended at the discretion of the Admissions Committee.
-For those selected, a final decision concerning admission will not be made without the benefit of an interview.
+Thus, invitations to participate in the MMI process are extended at the discretion of the Admissions Office using criteria developed by the Admissions Committee.

 Under exceptional circumstances, deferments of admission may be granted.
 Requests are considered on an individual case basis.
 Further information may be obtained by contacting the Admissions Office.